-- (3) Present capacity of public facilities and adequacy of public services that the agency provides or is authorized to provide. - a) CPCSD is currently able to provide fire and emergency response services by means of a contact with CAL FIRE.
-However, this contract is for lower staffing levels than CAL FIRE's current standard and the contract is set to expire in 2025 (see Services Fire and Emergency Response: Staffing). - b) CPCSD currently has adequate park and open space to meet community needs.
-However, due to limited funding, the District may have to reduce program offerings in the near future (see Services - Parks and Recreation). - c) CPCSD currently does not have sufficient funding to cover the cost of maintenance for its LLADs (see Services Landscaping and Weed Abatement). - (4) Existence of any social or economic communities of interest in the area if the commission determines that they are relevant to the agency. - a) The City of Placerville is located approximately 10 miles east of CPCSD on Highway 50.
+(3) Present capacity of public facilities and adequacy of public services that the agency provides or is authorized to provide.

+- a) CPCSD is currently able to provide fire and emergency response services by means of a contact with CAL FIRE.
+However, this contract is for lower fire engine staffing levels than CAL FIRE's current standard and the contract is set to expire in 2025 (see Services Fire and Emergency Response: Staffing). - b) CPCSD currently has sufficient park and open space to meet community needs.
+However, due to limited funding, the District may have to reduce program offerings in the near future (see Services - Parks and Recreation). - c) CPCSD currently does not have sufficient funding to cover the cost of maintenance for three of their LLADs (see Services Landscaping and Weed Abatement). - (4) Existence of any social or economic communities of interest in the area if the commission determines that they are relevant to the agency. - a) The City of Placerville is located approximately 10 miles east of CPCSD on Highway 50.
 This city also provides a full range of services to meet community needs including groceries, medical care, recreation activities, and other amenities. - b) The community of El Dorado Hills is located just west of CPCSD and has seen a large increase in population and development over the last decade.
-The area is developed with large tracks of single family planned developments and offers several services to meeting community needs including groceries, medical care, recreation activities, and other amenities. - (5) For an update of a sphere of influence of a city or special district that provides public facilities or services related to sewers, municipal and industrial water, or structural fire protection, the present and probable need for those public facilities and services of any disadvantaged unincorporated communities within the existing sphere. - a) No change to the SOI is proposed at this time (see Boundary and SOI).
+The area is developed with large tracks of single family planned developments and offers several services to meeting community needs including groceries, medical care, recreation activities, and other amenities. - (5) For an update of a sphere of influence of a city or special district that provides public facilities or services related to sewers, municipal and industrial water, or structural fire protection, the present and probable need for those public facilities and services of any disadvantaged unincorporated communities within the existing sphere. - a) While the District has expressed interest in expanding their SOI for park and recreation services, no change to the SOI is proposed at this time (see Boundary and SOI).